 A culture of recognition, supported by effective recognition program, should generate hundreds, if not thousands, of positive employee experiences every day.
-Organisations can measure the impact on employee experience by tracking how many people are being recognised, participation trends, program satisfaction, and inclusivity.
+Organizations can measure the impact on employee experience by tracking how many people are being recognized, participation trends, program satisfaction, and inclusivity.

-While experience is focused on the individual employee, culture is focused on the organisation as a whole.
-Connecting an individual to the broader purpose and success of an organisation is one measurable way that recognition can make a difference for the organisation.
-Six elements that organisations should track are:
+While experience is focused on the individual employee, culture is focused on the organization as a whole.
+Connecting an individual to the broader purpose and success of an organization is one measurable way that recognition can make a difference for the organization.
+Six elements that organizations should track are:

 While some people may look at employee recognition simply as a cost, that would be a mistake.
 A well-designed recognition program can affect many business outcomes.
 For example, absenteeism and turnover are often tied to lack of recognition.
 Recognition can also effect things like engagement, satisfaction, productivity, and development growth.